-Research into how CBD can benefit cats is on the rise, with some recent research papers focussed on treating cats, rather than dogs, with CBD.
-The results highlight some potential benefits.
+Research into how CBD can benefit cats is on the rise, with some recent research papers focussed on treating cats with CBD, rather than dogs.

 Until recently, much of the positive benefits of CBD oil for cats we have learnt from anecdotal and clinical veterinary observations.